Jerry Dammers

-Jeremy David Hounsell Dammers GCOT (born 22 May 1955) is a British musician who was a founder, keyboard player and primary songwriter of the Coventry-based ska band the Specials (also known as the Special A.K.A.) and later the Spatial AKA Orchestra.
-Through his foundation of the record label Two Tone, his work blending political lyrics and punk with Jamaican music, and his incorporation of 1960s retro clothing, Dammers is a pivotal figure of the ska revival.
-He has also been acknowledged in his work for racial unity.
+Jeremy David Hounsell Dammers (born 22 May 1955) is a British musician who was a founder, keyboard player and primary songwriter of the Coventry-based ska band the Specials (also known as the Special A.K.A.) and later the Spatial AKA Orchestra.
+Dammers is a pivotal figure of the ska revival through his foundation of the label 2 Tone Records, his work blending political lyrics and punk with Jamaican music, and his incorporation of 1960s retro clothing.
+He has also been acknowledged for his work in promoting racial unity.

-Biography

 Early life

-Dammers was born 22 May 1955 in Ootacamund, Tamil Nadu, South India, the son of Horace Dammers who was later Dean of Bristol Cathedral from 1973 to 1987.
-Jerry Dammers attended King Henry VIII School, Coventry.
+Dammers was born 22 May 1955 in Ootacamund, Tamil Nadu, South India, the son of Horace Dammers, who was later Dean of Bristol Cathedral from 1973 to 1987.Jerry Dammers' family is of Hanoverian origin; his great-great-grandfather was Adjutant-General to King George V of Hanover.

-He left India at the age of 2, first living in Sheffield, then moving to Coventry at the age of 10.
+He left India aged two, first living in Sheffield, then moving to Coventry at the age of 10, where he attended the elite private King Henry VIII School.
 His initial music influences were '60s bands like the Who, the Small Faces and the Kinks, which made him want to be in a band, and he was also influenced by soul music.

 Dammers was a young mod in the 1960s while at school then became a hippie, before becoming a skinhead.
 Dammers decided at the age of 10 he was going to have a band, and spent his teenage years learning music and writing songs.
-He played in a range of bands, from reggae punk, to country and western.
-Dammers had been a member of the Cissy Stone Soul Band, however he could not get them to play any of his work.
+He played in a range of bands, from reggae punk to country and western.
+Dammers had been a member of the Cissy Stone Soul Band, but he could not get them to play any of his work.
 He studied art at Coventry's Lanchester Polytechnic (now Coventry University), where he met Horace Panter.
 Frustrated at only doing covers, Dammers was asked to leave the Cissy Stone Soul band, and then played keyboards with Hard Top 22, a reggae band that had many members who would later become the Selecter.

-As a young lad, Dammers got thrown over the handlebars of his pushbike.
-This accident left him without his front teeth and his distinctive trade mark gappy smile.